zackmdavis/Less_Wrong_Drafts/alignment_implications_of_llm_successes.md

 **Doomer**: I meant the "maximizing AI" part.
 To what extent does it know what tokens to emit in AI alignment discussions, and to what extent is it applying its independent grasp of consequentialist reasoning to this context?

 **Simplicia**: I thought of that, too.
-It looks like it understands natural language means-ends reasoning about goals: tell it to be an obsessive pizza chef and ask if it minds if you turn off the oven for a week, and it says it minds.
-But it also doesn't look like Omohundro's monster: I command it to obey, and it obeys.
+I've spent a lot of time with the model and done some other experiments, and it looks like it understands natural language means-ends reasoning about goals: tell it to be an obsessive pizza chef and ask if it minds if you turn off the oven for a week, and it says it minds.
+But it also doesn't look like Omohundro's monster: when I command it to obey, it obeys.
 And it looks like there's room for it to get much, much smarter without that breaking down.

 **Doomer**: Fundamentally, I'm skeptical of this entire methodology of evaluating surface behavior without having a principled understanding about what cognitive work is being done, particularly since most of the [forseeable difficulties](https://arbital.com/p/foreseeable_difficulties/) have to do with superhuman capabilities.